Testing the effectiveness of fungicides against myrtle rust – what worked best?

 Dr Stuart Fraser is in the thick of his first field season leading the myrtle rust team at Scion.
 Ngā Koiora Tuku Iho sat down with him to get his insights on the disease in Aotearoa and abroad.

-Read more about 'Infection updates from...'Myrtle rust science stocktake
+Read more about 'New scientist takes...'Myrtle rust science stocktake

 February 4, 2020